ElderPintto/quote-generator/README.md

 # QUOTE GENERATOR
 For people who need a moment of reflexion, generate a new wise quote every time you click a button!
-It also change colors, one color more beaufitul than the next.
 Also possibility to share the quote on twitter.
 You will look very wise :wink:

 ![Quote Generator ScreenShot](quote_img_neumorphism.png)